-This example illustrates use of a hypothetical PATCH on the sub resource /object/subl of the existing resource "object".
+This example illustrates use of a hypothetical PATCH on the /object/ x-coord of the existing resource "object".
 The 2.04 (Changed) response code is conforms with the CoAP PUT method.

 2.2.
 Response Codes

 PATCH for CoAP adopts the response codes as specified in sections 5.9 and 12.1.2 of [RFC7252].